-Refer to platform-specific Oracle Clusterware Installation Guide and Oracle Real Application Clusters Installation Guide for Linux and UNIX for the platform to install Oracle Clusterware or Oracle Real Application Clusters.
+Refer to platform-specific Oracle Clusterware Installation Guide and for the platform to install Oracle Clusterware or Oracle Real Application Clusters.
 Oracle Clusterware is available on the Oracle Clusterware installation media.
 Refer to platform-specific Oracle Database Installation Guide which explains how to install Automatic Storage Management as well as Oracle Database.